9moreminutes/Reversi/README.md

 To run the server run the command

-`./Reversi`
+`./Reversi <port>`

 after compilation.
-In a new window, use telnet to connect to your local ip address using the port 7349.
-I.E.:
+In a new window, use telnet to connect to your local ip address using the port you chose.
+Example:

-`telnet 192.168.1.1 7349`
+`telnet 192.168.1.1 <port>`

 You can then use commands (like `HUMAN-AI` to start the game) and get responses.